ryanbrandt/Jadux/README.md

 # Jadux: State Management for Java Applications

 I like Redux, and got tired of manually figuring out state management everytime I pivoted over to Java.
-So I built Jadux, which provides a boilderplate and similiar patterns to those you probably know from Redux.
+So I built Jadux, which provides a boilerplate and similiar patterns to those you probably know from Redux.

-If you're not familiar with Redux, [the docs may be a good start](https://redux.js.org/).

 # Usage

-Jadux contains everything you know from Redux, action types, actions, reducers and your store.
+Jadux attempts to copy the big 3 from Redux, Actions, Reducers and your Store.

 ## Creating Your Store